Next Webcast: DevProdEng Lowdown: How Uber does Developer Productivity Engineering – July 14th (10am – 11am PDT). Learn more and register here.

 Trends & Insights enable development teams to take a proactive posture by providing performance and reliability baselines and observability of anomalies.
 Since you can’t improve what you are not measuring, Trends & Insights provide a foundation for building an always-learning and continuous-improvement culture.

-Trend & Insights solution components include Build & Test Failure Trends for Local and CI Builds, Build & Test Performance Trends for Local and CI Builds and Data Exports
+Trend & Insights solution components include Build & Test Failure Trends for Local and CI Builds, Build & Test Performance Trends for Local and CI Builds and REST API

 Key Solution Components